 It usually occurs on the back of feet, hands, legs, arms, and buttocks in young men with type 1 diabetes.
 What’s more, it could indicate the person has high cholesterol levels as well.
 So, the best thing to do is to get blood sugar and cholesterol levels back to balance.

 This skin condition affects the fingers, toes, and hands whose skin becomes tight, thick, and waxy.
 Moreover, it could cause joint stiffness in fingers.

-So, just like diabetes blisters, your condition will improve if you take your blood sugar levels under control.
-Also, you could use moisturizers and lotions to help soften the skin.
+So, just like diabetes blisters, one’s condition will improve if they take their blood sugar levels under control.
+Also, they could use moisturizers and lotions to help soften the skin.

 These are just some of the skin complications related to diabetes.
-So, make sure you pay attention to your skin to help notice any potential sign that will help prevent the condition from progressing.
+So, be sure to pay attention to your skin to help notice any potential sign that will help prevent the condition from progressing.